Benefits of Living in Manhattan

 Transportation

 The NYC subways are one of the oldest public transportation systems in the world.
-It shuttles millions of passengers every day across every borough besides Staten Island.
-Across the four boroughs, there are a total of 472 stations with 121 residing in Manhattan.
+It shuttles millions of passengers every day across every borough except Staten Island.
+Across the four boroughs, there are a total of 472 stations, with 121 residing in Manhattan.
 While this number might be lower than Brooklyn, you can catch pretty much every train line except for the G train.
 More importantly, there are multiple transfer points where you can switch trains to get cross-town if necessary.
 If you ever need to go to any of the boroughs, it’s easy to catch a train.

 • Port Authority Bus Terminal – houses Greyhound, NJ Transit Buses, Peter Pan, and more